UEFA Futsal Champions League elite round latest | Futsal Champions League

 - Etoile Lavalloise, Hit Kyiv, Lubawa and Prishtina 01 are in their debut European seasons.

 - Riga Futsal Club previously entered as Petro-w, and have made the elite round for the first time.
 In the preliminary round, their summer signing Ricardinho scored six times to reach 55 in the competition, overtaking previous record-holder André Vanderlei.
-He now has 59 after making it ten for the season, one off his personal best from 13 campaigns, set for Benfica in 2007/08.
+He ended the reound of 59 after making it ten for the season, one off his personal best from 13 campaigns, set for Benfica in 2007/08.

-- Riga have 58 goals from six games this season, the highest tally since FC Dynamo scored 66 in finishing as runners-up in 2004/05 (the season before, Action 21 Charleroi scored a record 76).
+- Riga scored 58 goals in their first six games this season, the highest tally since FC Dynamo scored 66 in finishing as runners-up in 2004/05 (the season before, Action 21 Charleroi scored a record 76).